edgedb/easy-edgedb/chapter11/index.md

 edgedb> select <str>{} ??
 'Count Dracula is now in Whitby';
 ```

-The empty set is on the left, but since it _is_ the empty set, it doesn't get the nod from the coalescing operator.
-Instead, this query will produce the string to the right of the coalescing operator: `{'Count Dracula is now in Whitby'}`

-If neither side of the operator is the empty set, the coalescing operator will produce whatever is on the left.
+Since the set on the left is empty, the coalescing operator turns its attention to the set on the right and returns that: `{'Count Dracula is now in Whitby'}` If neither side of the operator is the empty set, the coalescing operator will produce whatever is on the left.
 If _both_ sides are the empty set, it will produce the empty set.

 Here's how we can use the coalescing operator to fix our function: